NAAIO ™ is the Execution Control Plane for High-Compute Workloads

 Our patent-pending orchestration engine continuously reads grid carbon intensity, electricity pricing, and renewable forecasts, then schedules workloads to capture the cleanest, cheapest compute windows.
 When a model training job can tolerate 2-hour flexibility, we defer it to peak solar or wind generation.
 When real-time inference demands immediate response, we allocate accordingly.
 The result: 3–5× energy efficiency improvements compared to traditional monolithic clusters, with vendor flexibility and graceful degradation built into the architecture.

-3–5× Energy Efficiency
+3–5× cost and Energy Efficiency

 Heterogeneous hardware and neuromorphic scheduling dramatically reduce power per workload